Qt for WebAssembly

 Qt does not make direct use of operating system features and it makes no difference if, for example, FireFox runs on Windows or macOS.
 Qt does use some operating system adaptations, for example for ctrl/cmd key handling on macOS.

 Qt for WebAssembly applications runs on mobile browsers such as mobile Safari and Android Chrome.
-However, there is no support for text input using the native virtual keyboard.

 Qt for WebAssembly supports a subset of the Qt modules and features.
 Tested modules are listed below, other modules may or may not work.